planetf1/maestro-knowledge/docs/CONTRIBUTING.md

 * Are you running Maestro Knowledge in a virtual machine?
   * What are your environment variables?
   * Which vector database are you using?
 (Weaviate, Milvus, etc.)
+  * Which embedding model are you using? (default, text-embedding-ada-002, etc.)

 ### Suggesting Enhancements